pic

 Differences in Performance

 Type-annotated global variables are more flexible than constants: they require only a declaration of types, without binding to a specific value.
 This flexibility, however, comes at a performance cost.
 The reason is that constants not only convey type information, but also act as a promise of immutability throughout the program.
-As a result, constants behave like literal values embedded directly in code.
-This allows the compiler to optimize more aggressively.
-For example, by replacing certain expressions with their precomputed results.
+As a result, constants behave like literal values, embedded directly in the code. ith this guarantee in place, the compiler can apply stronger optimizations.
+For instance, by replacing certain expressions with their precomputed results.

 The following code demonstrates this behavior.
 It performs an operation that can be precomputed if the value of the global variable is known at compile time.
 Declaring the global variable as a constant allows the compiler to replace the operation with its result, effectively treating it as a hard-coded value.
 In contrast, merely type-annotating the global variable constrains only its type, without fixing its value.
 To make the performance difference more evident, we call this operation repeatedly inside a for-loop.